PrincetonUniversity/hpc_beginning_workshop/00_quick_start/README.md

 ## Python Script Example

-### On Your Local Machine (e.g., laptop)
+### On Your Local Machine

-Open a terminal.
-Change the working directory and examine the script:
+In a terminal on your laptop, change the working directory and examine the scripts:

 ```
 $ cd hpc_beginning_workshop/00_quick_start